Spatial preferential attachment networks: Power laws and clustering coefficients: Methods of proof

-\begin{proof}[Proof of Lemma~\ref{exponential_bound}] By the monotonicity argument we can suppose $t=\infty$ and, as before, we study the chain $\ti Z$ and its hitting times $T_k$.
+\begin{pf*}{Proof of Lemma~\ref{exponentialbound}} By the monotonicity argument we can suppose $t=\infty$ and, as before, we study the chain $\widetilde Z$ and its hitting times $T_k$.
 The parameter of the exponential variable $T_{i+1}- T_i$ is $f(i)$, which is less than or equal to $(p+i+1) \gamma$.
-It follows that $T_k$ is stochastically dominated by a sum of independent exponential random variables with parameters $(p+1)\gamma$, $(p+2) \gamma, \ldots, (p+k) \gamma$, respectively.
+It follows that $T_k$ (!!CHANGE!!) dominates stochastically a sum of independent exponential random variables with parameters $(p+1)\gamma$, $(p+2) \gamma, \ldots, (p+k) \gamma$, respectively.